spatie/laravel-cors/README.md

 ## Usage

-With the middleware installed your api routes should now get apprioriate cors headers.
+With the middleware installed your API routes should now get apprioriate CORS headers.
 Preflight requests will be handled as well.
 If a request comes in that is not allowed, Laravel will return a `403` response.

-The default configuration of this package allows all requests from any origin.
-You probably want to at least specify some origins.
-If you want to allow requests to come in in from `https://spatie.be` and `https://laravel.com` add those domains to the config file:
+The default configuration of this package allows all requests from any origin (denoted as `'*'`).
+You probably want to at least specify some origins relevant to your project.
+If you want to allow requests to come in from `https://spatie.be` and `https://laravel.com` add those domains to the config file:

 ```php
 // config/cors.php